Love Your Enemies and Pray For Those Who Persecute You

 Recently, a woman I didn't know who felt combative messaged me about how wrong I am to be pro-life.
 She used a slur.
 I asked why.
 She sent more insulting invective my way.
 I asked why again.
 She explained it was because I am pro-life, and “all pro-life people are ****oles.”
 I believe she said this without a trace of irony.

 What would be the proper witness in this moment?
 Tell her we believe all humans to be made in the image of God, to have inherent dignity?
 I'm not sure she’d believe the all part, about some people already born having dignity, starting with me.
 I could quote the Catechism, but I doubt that would do much to change her heart.
-We have to trust God to do the overwhelming part, the piercing of the heart that floods it open with grace and allows a person to move from a position of holding a splinter like a shield to keep the gifts of the Church at bay, to letting Jesus remove the splinters or planks from our eyes.
+We have to trust God to do the overwhelming part.
+The Holy Spirit whisper pierces the heart and floods it open with grace.
+Grace allows a person to move from a position of holding a splinter like a shield to keep the gifts of the Church at bay.
+Grace allows Jesus remove the splinters or planks from our eyes.

 People who seek out intellectual combat online usually have an axe to grind, a pain that permeates everything.
 In attacking people who are pro-life, she revealed her wounds.
 Christ on the Cross is always seeking to enter into our pains and take our place.
 I promised to try not to be a jerk.
 She stopped sending ugly notes.
 It's a start.